-The Depositary's registered office address is 250 Bishopsgate, London EC2M 4AA.
-The Depositary's head office address is 440 Strand, London WC2R 0QS.
+The Depositary's registered and head office address is 250 Bishopsgate, London EC2M 4AA.
 The address of its office which handles matters relating to the Company is set out in Appendix F.

 The Depositary's principal activity is the provision of trustee and depositary services.